The UH COMD Master's Program is honored to be a step on the path of our students' journey to becoming speech-language pathologists.

-For more information about the policies and procedures of the master's program in communication sciences and disorders at the University of Houston (including ethical practices, degree requirements, requirements for professional credentialing, complaint procedures, etc.), please visit this link to our current Master's Handbook.
+For more information about the policies and procedures of the master's program in communication sciences and disorders at the University of Houston (including ethical practices, degree requirements, requirements for professional credentialing, complaint procedures, etc.), please see the Graduate Program Handbook.

 Complaints about the program related to the Standards of Accreditation should be made in writing to the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (CAA).

-Master's students who have complaints should follow the procedures of the department of communication sciences and disorders complaint policy outlined in the current Master's Handbook and, if needed, the COMD or College of Liberal Arts and Social Sciences grievance policies.
+Master's students who have complaints should follow the procedures of the department of communication sciences and disorders complaint policy outlined in the Graduate Program Handbook and, if needed, the COMD or College of Liberal Arts and Social Sciences grievance policies.

 Procedures for filing a complaint with the CAA can be found at: http://caa.asha.org/?s=complaint